-Keeping the processor running, slowly pour in the olive oil so it emulsifies.
+Keeping the processor running, slowly pour in the olive oil, so it emulsifies.
 Add salt to taste.
 Scrape into a serving bowl.
-Can be served immediately but it’s even better after a few hours when the flavors have had a chance to develop.
+It can be served immediately, but it’s even better after a few hours when the flavors have had a chance to develop.

 #3 Healthy Recipe – Ground Turkey Lettuce Wraps

 You are in for a TREAT!
-This is a GREAT (& healthy) version of classic Asian lettuce wraps – light, tasty, and super easy to throw together.
+Also, this is a GREAT (& healthy) version of classic Asian lettuce wraps – light, tasty, and super easy to throw together.